Tampa Police Memorial Fund Scholarship Program Announcement April 1, 2021

 FROM: Tampa Police Memorial Fund Committee, Inc.

 NOTE: Recipients are awarded the Tampa Police Scholarship ONE time only.
 Previous recipients may not apply.
 Previous applicants who were not awarded a scholarship are encouraged to apply again.
-Scholarship applications should be sent to the President of the Tampa Police Memorial Fund Committee, Inc. at the following address:
+Scholarship applications should be sent to the Scholarship Chairman of the Tampa Police Memorial Fund Committee, Inc. at the following address:

 Post Office Box 172995